 Carmanah R920 RRFBs are installed to improve pedestrian access at the entrance to a park in Rio Rancho, New Mexico.

 Four R920 Rectangular Rapid Flashing Beacons (RRFBs) were installed to a dangerous mid-block crossing on King Boulevard in Rio Rancho, New Mexico.
-The installation aimed to improve pedestrian access at the entrance to a park situated on a road with high traffic and higher than average speeds.
+The installation of these RRFBs aimed to improve pedestrian access at the entrance to a park situated on a road with high traffic and higher than average speeds.
 The solar-powered beacons were chosen for their cost-savings and proven safety benefits.
 Costs were reduced by eliminating trenching and not having to run power to the destination.
-The installation crew noted that their fourth and final light only took around 25 minutes to install, start to finish.
+The installation crew noted that their fourth and final RRFB only took around 25 minutes to install, start to finish.
 The new crosswalk beacons bring a higher awareness to the crossing locations themselves, let vehicular traffic know that somebody is crossing, and make pedestrians a little more comfortable crossing the road.

 - A high volume of vehicle traffic